aksh-ai/neuralBlack/README.md

 * Brain Tumor segmentation using GANs.
 * Brain Tumor detection using Object Detection for localization of tumor in a given MRI image of the brain.
-* Improve existing classification model and web interface.
+* Improve existing classification model and web interface